3 Alternatives to Using an Air Pillow

 1. What Floats?

 The plus side to using a float is that you likely already have one lying around.
-The downside is that they are often not as strong as an air pillow.
+The downside is that they are often not as strong as air pillows.
 It’s unrealistic to put a float from the dollar store under there and expect it to hold up throughout winter and a few deep freezes.
-If you have something that you think is sturdy and can hold up for the entire winter, then by all means, give it a try, but sure to watch it closely.
+If you have something that you think is sturdy and can hold up for the entire winter, then by all means, give it a try, but be sure to watch it closely.

 2. Homemade Specialty